OctoPrint/plugins.octoprint.org/_plugins/z_probe_offset.md

 # Z Probe Offset Control

-Add input to the control tab for z probe offset value change.
+Add input to the control view for editing the z probe offset on marlin based printers.

-Needs Marlin firmware (1.x or 2.x) with z probe capability enabled.
+Needs Marlin firmware with z probe capability enabled.

+Currently, firmwares that have been tested are:
+ - Stock Marlin v1.x and v2.x
+ - Creality3D Marlin fork (Ver 1.70.0 BL)
+ - Prusa Marlin fork (Prusa-Firmware 3.9.0)

 Warning: this plugin is on its early stage of developpement.
 Use with caution and please report any issues on the git repository.
 Improvement suggestions are welcome as well.

+If your firmware is a marlin derivate and is not listed as tested, [please report it as a working one](https://framagit.org/razer/octoprint_z_probe_offset/-/issues) in order to add it to the list, or [report any issues](https://framagit.org/razer/octoprint_z_probe_offset/-/issues)

 ![screenshot](/assets/img/plugins/z_probe_offset/z_probe_offset_control.png)